 The sort of evidence that should be produced by a tenant includes:

-•a statement from a financial counsellor outlining their income and expenditure and how much they can afford to pay for each instalment (if they are offering to pay by instalments) (see MoneyHelp in “Advice and contacts” at the end of this chapter);
+• a statement from a financial counsellor outlining their income and expenditure and how much they can afford to pay for each instalment (if they are offering to pay by instalments);

 The tenant should also ask anyone able to provide evidence in support of their case to attend VCAT hearing to give evidence in person.
 It is better to have a witness attend the hearing than give their evidence in writing or a statutory declaration.